-Studies in Csonka Pál Graduate School cover a wide range of scientific and engineering topics related to architecture and building such as history of architecture or applied mechanics.
+Studies in Csonka Pál Graduate School cover a wide range of scientific and engineering topics related to architecture, including urban sciences, energetics and sustainability, architectural heritage and history of architecture, structures, applied mechanics and applied geometry.
 The focus of this school is independent research under personal supervision.